UVRI-BCB/PathogenGenomicsTraining/docs/analysis.md

 #### Removal of host reads

 Prior to performing de novo assembly, we remove the host reads from the data.
 Here we use `bowtie2` to map reads to the host genome and retain the reads that do not map to the host genome for de novo assembly.
-The Human reference genome can be downloaded from Ensembl, we have added a bowtie2-indexes of the Human genome to the server.
+The Human reference genome can be downloaded from Ensembl, we have added a bowtie2-index of the Human genome to the server, on the path `/opt/metagenome/GRCh38_noalt_as/GRCh38_noalt_as`.

 ```
 mkdir hosttfree